What are Overrides?

 Option 2: Get an extra bolus without causing Loop to restrict basal

-• Enter fake carbs to provide the bolus you think you need
+• Enter fake carbs to provide the bolus you think you need, or

 • Follow the customization instructions to add extra insulin as part of the insertion process